INTACH Scholarship 2019

 Venue: INTACH, New Delhi

-The course will be taught by the staff at INTACH Heritage Academy and invited guest speakers on specific aspects of the course.
+The Master Class will be taught by the staff at INTACH Heritage Academy and invited guest speakers on specific aspects of the Master Class.

 Rs.
 1200 + applicable Govt. taxes.

-[This includes registration charge, delegate packs, any handouts for the course, refreshments, lunches, tools etc.]
+[This includes registration charge, delegate packs, any handouts for the course, refreshments, tools etc.]

 - 10 % less for INTACH members and employees